thelocker98/ros2-docs/docs/General ROS 2/Gazebo/Gazebo Classic.md

 ```

 ## Building and Launching a World
-To build a world in gazebo you can follow this [tutorial](https://youtu.be/9Q2IuoVbqYo) Once the world is build and save it can be launch with the following command.
+To build a world in gazebo classic you can follow this [tutorial](https://youtu.be/9Q2IuoVbqYo) Once the world is build and save it can be launched with the following command.

 ```bash
 gazebo test_world.world.xml